WWF, one of the organisations that dedicates significant amount of time and resources to the protection of sturgeons,

 “The raid in the water made it possible to better understand the profession of border guard and fish inspector,” said Iryna Rogachko, a participant in the practice.
-“We have analysed many professional and life situations which will allow us to draw conclusions about future work.”
+“We have analysed many professional and life situations which will allow us to draw conclusions about what to work in future.”

-“This practice is very important for the preservation of valuable species of fish both in the Danube and in other water objects of Ukraine,” said Sergey Yurchuk, Head of the Odessa Fisheries Patrol.
-“This event had both social and educational functions.
-It can become an additional leverage in raising awareness among the youth and general public.”
+“This practice is very important for the preservation of valuable species of fish in the Danube as well as in the other water resources in Ukraine,” said Sergey Yurchuk, Head of the Odessa Fisheries Patrol.
+“The training event can become an additional leverage used in raising awareness among the youth and general public.”

 The Danube Day

-Oleksandr Voloshkevich, Director of Danube Biosphere Reserve, re-captured the whole 5-day experience in several sentences when said, “With the Sturgeon Watchers initiative, it became obvious how many people at different levels worried about the problem of sturgeon protection and clearly understood the reasons of the ban on fishing sturgeons.
-Also, the children activities during the Danube Day had a deep effect on their parents too because the idea entered the families through the children.
+Oleksandr Voloshkevich, Director of Danube Biosphere Reserve, re-captured the whole 5-day experience in several sentences: “With the Sturgeon Watchers initiative, it became obvious that many people at different levels worried about the problem of sturgeon protection and clearly understood the reasons of the ban on fishing sturgeons.
+Also, the children activities during the Danube Day had a deep effect on their parents because the idea entered the families through the children.
 All these activities largely influenced the Danube fishing association.
-They initiated the meeting of fishermen of all 11 enterprises, where each of them was warned that in a case of illegal sturgeon fishing they would be fired immediately.”
+They initiated a meeting of fishermen of all 11 enterprises, where each of them was warned that in a case of illegal sturgeon fishing they would be fired immediately.”

 Among the other benefits of the initiative and of the project as a whole are the upcoming changes in various official regulations such as “Fishing rules in the Black Sea” and the Administrative Code of Ukraine.